 The E-Verify poster… Which employers are required to post it?
 And how does E-Verify work, anyway?

-Below, we’ll take a look at how E-Verify works, which employers must display the associated labor law posting, and other facets of the program.
+Below, we’ll examine how E-Verify works, which employers must display the associated labor law posting, and other facets of the program.

 First, the E-Verify poster must be displayed by all employers that use the program.

-Employers must notify each job applicant of E-Verify participation by displaying the posting, and the Right to Work poster, in English and Spanish.
+Employers must notify each job applicant of E-Verify participation by displaying the poster, and the Right to Work poster, in English and Spanish.
 Note that employers cannot use E-Verify to pre-screen applicants.

-However, while many large employers opt to use E-Verify, it is mandatory for federal contractors.
-In addition, E-Verify is mandatory in certain jurisdictions.
+However, while many large employers opt to use E-Verify to simplify the posting requirements, there are other companies that must display the poster, starting with federal contractors.
+In addition, E-Verify is mandatory in certain jurisdictions and for certain types of employers.

 Required for most employers: